Green leaves casting shadows on a textured light-colored wall.

 My site map visually represents the applications' main screens with their responding features and functions.
 Creating a site map allowed me to decide where I would place each function within my project, including where the troubleshooting articles could be found, and where the plant care to-do list could be viewed.

 • In some cases, I found displaying a feature in two locations gave the app a better organizational flow.
-This allows the user to locate their main information intuitively.
+This allows the user to locate their information intuitively.

 • For example, my user stories emphasized the importance of placing the diagnosis page on the primary navigation bar so users could diagnose a plant at any point in their journey.